krishsakthivel/infinitecraft-helper-bm/README.md

 ## Usage:

-quite literally just go to content.txt, and copy paste what it says into a bookmark. your done :)
+quite literally just go to bookmarklet.txt, and copy paste what it says into a bookmark. your done :)